spatialos/gdk-for-unity/docs/modules/transform-sync/setup-transform.md

 TransformSynchronizationHelper.AddTransformSynchronizationComponents(entityTemplate, serverAttribute);
 ```

-> **Note:** Typically you will want to delegate authority of the transform components to a server-worker.
+> **Note:** Typically you want to delegate authority of the transform components to a server-worker.
 This prevents a client from changing its own position in the game world.
 This, of course, is subject to _your own_ design constraints.

 ## Add the `TransformSynchronization` MonoBehaviour to that entity's prefab

-<%(Callout message="As the Transform Synchronization Feature Module supports GameObjects only, you will need to ensure that you have a linked GameObject to your SpatialOS entity.<br/><br/>See our [GameObject Creation Feature Module documentation]({{urlRoot}}/modules/game-object-creation/overview) to get this set up.")%>
+<%(Callout message="As the Transform Synchronization Feature Module supports GameObjects only, you need to ensure that you have a linked GameObject to your SpatialOS entity.<br/><br/>See our [GameObject Creation Feature Module documentation]({{urlRoot}}/modules/game-object-creation/overview) to get this set up.")%>

-Open the prefab which will be linked to your SpatialOS entity and add the `TransformSynchronization` MonoBehaviour to that entity.
+Open the prefab that you want to be linked to your SpatialOS entity and add the `TransformSynchronization` MonoBehaviour to that prefab.
 It should look like the following:

 ![]({{assetRoot}}assets/image-transform-feature-module-md-0.png)

 <%(#Expandable title="What does <code>Set Kinematic When Not Authoritative Do</code>?")%>
-If this option is selected and there is a Rigidbody on the GameObject, the Rigidbody will become [kinematic](https://docs.unity3d.com/Manual/Glossary.html#kinematics) when the given worker is not authoritative over that SpatialOS entity's `Transform` component.
+If this option is selected and there is a Rigidbody on the GameObject, the Rigidbody becomes [kinematic](https://docs.unity3d.com/Manual/Glossary.html#kinematics) when the given worker is not authoritative over that SpatialOS entity's `TransformInternal` component.

-When authority is re-gained the Rigidbody will return to the state it was in before.
+When authority is re-gained the Rigidbody returns to the state it was in before.
 <%(/Expandable)%>

 ## Add transform strategies to the `TransformSynchronization` MonoBehaviour

 The behaviour of the Transform Synchronization Feature Module is dictated by which strategies are attached to the `TransformSynchronization` MonoBehaviour.
 Each strategy can be classified as either a "receive strategy" or a "send strategy".
-See our complete documentation on the [transform strategies]({{urlRoot}}/modules/transform-sync/strategies) to learn what each of them does.
+See our complete documentation on the [transform strategies]({{urlRoot}}/modules/transform-sync/strategies) to learn what each of them do.

 You may need to create instances of these strategies as they are scriptable objects.
 Select **Assets** > **Create** > **SpatialOS** > **Transforms** to see the available strategies.